-ADVISORY: Eligibility for ENGL-090 LMC Degree: GE: Behavioral Science; DA Transfer: UC; CSU Gen. Ed.
+LMC Degree: GE: Social and Behavioral Sciences; DA Transfer: UC; CSU Gen. Ed.
 Area D9; IGETC Area 41 psychology majors.
 SC

 Learn about living in today's world.
-Topics in this course include stress, attraction, love and marriage, and how to copy more effectively with life events.
+Topics in this course include stress, attraction, love and marriage, and how to cope more effectively with life events.
 This course is designed to explore the role that psychological factors play in behavior.
 Required for